 The Kayano is a stability shoe, better suited for overpronators.
 But even runners who have neutral pronation will benefit if they want a more supportive shoe.

-The upper uses a multi-directional stretch mesh that not only breathes but is reinforcing and adaptable to give every runner a great, snug fit.
+New to the Kayano 25 is an upper that uses a multi-directional stretch mesh.
+It’s breathable and adapts to give every runner a great, snug fit.

 This shoe also uses Guidance Line technology to improve stride efficiency and enhance the midfoot’s structural integrity.
 This is great for both neutral and overpronation.